TeamPuzel/SonicEngine/README.md

 - Move with WASD keys and jump with ENTER
 - Hold down to crouch when standing still or roll up when moving.
 - Hold down and the jump button while still to charge up a spindash.
-- plus and minus keys adjust the integer scale the game is rendering at, the default is 4x.
+- + and - keys adjust the integer scale the game is rendering at, the default is 4x.
+- (Debug) Press 1 to toggle the visual debug overlay visualizing collision and more.
+- (Debug) Press 2 to override physics and freely fly around.

 There were no other abilities in Sonic 1 yet.